Ping Shan Heritage Trail: Graded historic buildings

-This Hung Shing Temple was constructed by the Tang Clan residing in Ping Shan.
+The Hung Shing Temple was constructed by the Tang Clan residing in Ping Shan.
 It was probably built in 1767 during the Qianlong reign of the Qing dynasty.
 The existing structure was rebuilt in 1866, followed by a substantial renovation in 1963.
 It is a Grade II historic building.
+The Yeung Hau Temple, located in Hang Tau Tsuen, is one of the six temples in Yuen Long dedicated to Hau Wong.
+It is a Grade III historic building.